 WP Engine also recently opened up a data centre in Sydney, so if having your website hosted in Australia is important to you, they can do that too.
 I’ve seen a noticeable 40% increase in site loading speed from moving my local clients from a cheap host in the USA to WP Engine’s Sydney data centre.

 Agent Digital offers fully managed WordPress hosting as a service to our clients, using our favourite host WP Engine.
 We’ll login and update your plugins and installation once a month, help you roll-out a backup if you need, and send you a monthly report from Google Analytics tracking site visitors and website goals.
 If ever you need help, just open a support ticket and we’ll get right onto it.

-Disclosure statement: The opinions stated in this article are mine.
-The links are affiliate links to my preferred providers.
+Disclosure statement: The opinions stated in this article are all mine.
+The links are affiliate links to my preferred provider.
 Signing up via these links won’t cost you anymore, and I’ll get paid for referring you.